If you’ve used a shower that has a niche, I think you’ll agree that a shower niche is one of the most convenient features of any shower.

 Arrange your shower essentials, eliminate bathroom clutter, and enjoy your new shower!

 And here’s the ultimate in time-saving shower niche installation.

-If a white color scheme work for you, a ceramic niche like this one is a great option.
-It’s already completely finished so that no tile work is involved.
+If a white color scheme works for you, a ceramic niche like this one is a great option.
+It’s already completely finished so no tile work is involved.

 Open the wall where you want to install this and slip it into place.

 Then use silicone caulk to glue the ceramic in place and to prevent any water getting in around it.
 This is a completely waterproof shower niche and so the only water protection you need to do is around the perimeter.
 Use some tape to help secure the niche in place while the silicone sets up.

 You may need to cut the existing tile with a grinder to get the right opening size.
 You don’t have to achieve perfectly straight lines when you cut because this is an overlay niche – it will cover the cut edges.